 All students are placed in a form class.
 Year 9 students will be placed in a form class to study the core subjects: English, Mathematics, Science, Social Studies, Physical Education, Health, Te Reo Maori and Digital Citizenship.
 Option classes are made up of students from a variety of Year 9 classes.
-Form Classes meet as per the schedule below.
 The Form Teacher is involved with the daily pastoral care of group members; checking on absences, monitoring progress, and following up on classroom behaviour.
 It is also where a number of administrative tasks are carried out.
 Students ideally remain in the same form class for their five years at high school.